-Next AFG Meeting in January 2015
+Next AFG Meeting for 2015 - Announcement Coming Soon

 AFG's Del Casher interviewed by KPCC's Offramp Radio: Del invented the wah-wah pedal and changed Rock and Roll history

 Del Casher's original prototype wah-wah pedal.
 He keeps it in a bright red case.